Minsk agreements: Signatories

+Envoys of so-called DPR and LPR, Alexander Zakharchenko and Igor Plotnitsky, also signed the protocol, without "their self-declared functions" mentioned.

 Follow-up memorandum

 In the two weeks after the Minsk Protocol was signed, there were frequent violations of the ceasefire by both parties to the conflict.
 Talks continued in Minsk, and a follow-up to the Minsk Protocol was agreed to on 19 September 2014.
 This memorandum clarified the implementation of the Protocol.
 Amongst some of the peacemaking measures agreed to were: